comprna/R2Dtool/README.md

 # R2DTool

 A utility for long-read isoform-centric epitranscriptomics that:
-  - Annotates transcriptomic position with transcript-specific metatranscript coordinates and proximity to adjacent splice-junctions, and
+  - Annotates (epi)transcriptomic position with transcript-specific metatranscript coordinates and proximity to adjacent splice-junctions, and
-  - Transposes transcriptomic coordinates to genomic coordinates to enable the comparison of epitranscriptomic sites between overlapping transcript isoforms, and also to enable visualization of epitranscriptomic sites on a genome browser.
+  - Transposes transcriptomic coordinates to their underlying genomic coordinates to enable the comparison of epitranscriptomic sites between overlapping transcript isoforms, and also to enable visualization of epitranscriptomic sites on a genome browser.

 ```
                                           ┌──────── liftover ───────►   Genome-centric transcriptomic sites
                                           │
 Isoform-centric transcriptomic sites  ────┼──────── annotate ───────►   Annotated isoform-centric transcriptomic sites
                                           │
-                                          └───── lift + annotate ───►   Annotated genome-centric transcriptomic sites
+       .=.                                └───── lift + annotate ───►   Annotated genome-centric transcriptomic sites
+      '==c|
+      [)-+|
+      //'_|
+ snd /]==;\
 ```

    - [Dependencies and installation](#dependencies-and-installation)